hplgit/pysketcher/README.rst

 Tool for creating sketches of physical and mathematical problems in terms of Python code.

-This library is very heavily based on the thinking of Hans Petter Langtangen however very little if any of his code remains.
-Significant deviations from his library are:
+This library is continues the legacy of Hans Petter Langtangen.
+Work done since he sadly passed in 2016 includes:

 1. The MatlibplotDraw object is no longer global and is no longer tightly coupled to the shape object.
 There is now a DrawingTool interface which this class implements.